 Skin Tag Removal

-Skin tags are an extremely common skin condition that affects as many as 46% of the general population, and more than 3 million new cases are diagnosed in the United States each year.
-Characterized by soft, flesh-colored skin growths typically connected with a thin stalk, skin tags are more common among adults over the age of 40.
-Skin tags—also known as acrochordons—most often form when skin rubs together and are most commonly found in the neck folds, armpits, groin area, breasts, and eyelids.
-While skin tags are harmless growths, they can appear in highly visible areas of the body, contributing to many patients’ desire to have them removed.
-In some cases, skin tags can rub against clothing, causing itching, skin irritation, and even bleeding.
-The best first step for patients looking to remove their skin tags is to schedule a consultation appointment with an expert board-certified dermatologist, such as Dr. Michele Green.
+Skin tags are a very common skin condition, affecting up to 46% of the general population, with over 3 million new cases diagnosed in the United States each year.
+These soft, flesh-colored skin growths, usually connected by a thin stalk, are more prevalent in adults over 40.
+Skin tags—also called acrochordons—typically form when skin rubs against itself and are most often found in the neck folds, armpits, groin, breasts, and eyelids.
+While skin tags are harmless, they can be located in highly visible areas, prompting many patients to seek removal.
+In some cases, they can rub against clothing, leading to itching, skin irritation, or bleeding.
+The best initial step for anyone looking to remove skin tags is to schedule a consultation with a board-certified dermatologist, such as Dr. Michele Green.

-Dr. Green has several skin tag removal treatment options at her Upper East Side New York City dermatology office, including electrodesiccation, cryosurgery, and excision.
-The best treatment depends on the location, size, and shape of the skin tag, and Dr. Green may combine treatments for the best results.
-Electrodesscation entails using a tiny needle to deliver an electric current to cauterize the skin tag, which eventually scabs up and heals.
-Smaller skin tags may be treated with cryotherapy, which involves the direct application of liquid nitrogen to freeze the skin tag upon contact with the skin.
-Larger skin tags with a thicker stalk may be removed with surgical excision, and a biopsy may be sent for histological review to rule out other skin conditions, such as warts or skin cancer.
-If you would like to find out which treatment option works best for you, you can go ahead and schedule your first appointment with Dr. Green.
+Dr. Green offers several options for skin tag removal at her dermatology office on the Upper East Side of New York City, including electrodesiccation, cryosurgery, and excision.
+The best choice depends on the location, size, and shape of the skin tag, and Dr. Green may combine treatments to achieve optimal results.
+Electrodesiccation involves using a tiny needle to deliver an electric current that cauterizes the skin tag, which then scabs over and heals.
+Smaller skin tags can be treated with cryotherapy, where liquid nitrogen is directly applied to freeze the skin tag on contact.
+Larger skin tags with a thicker stalk may be removed through surgical excision, and a biopsy may be taken for histological examination to rule out other skin conditions like warts or skin cancer.
+To determine which treatment is best for you, you can schedule a consultation with Dr. Green.

-Experienced board-certified dermatologist Dr. Michele Green has been expertly treating patients in her Upper East Side New York City dermatology office for more than 25 years.
-Highly adept at a wide range of medical and cosmetic treatments, including skin tag removal, Dr. Green is an expert at generating individualized treatment plans to suit each patient’s unique needs and aesthetic goals.
-Well-known for high patient satisfaction, Dr. Green has been consistently voted one of the best dermatologists in New York City by such publications as Castle Connolly, Super Doctors, and New York Magazine.
+Experienced, board-certified dermatologist Dr. Michele Green has been expertly treating patients at her Upper East Side, New York City dermatology office for over 25 years.
+Skilled in a wide range of medical and cosmetic treatments, including skin tag removal, Dr. Green is adept at creating personalized treatment plans that meet each patient’s unique needs and aesthetic goals.
+Renowned for high patient satisfaction, Dr. Green has consistently been voted one of the best dermatologists in New York City by publications like Castle Connolly, Super Doctors, and New York Magazine.

 What are skin tags?